United Kingdom

 Capital gains

-Most acquisitions and disposals of capital assets between UK group companies (and non-UK companies within the charge to UK tax on immovable property gains) are treated as made on a no gain no loss basis (i.e. at base cost plus indexation [if available]).
+Most acquisitions and disposals of capital assets between UK group companies (and non-UK companies within the charge to UK corporation tax on immovable property gains) are treated as made on a no gain no loss basis (i.e. at base cost plus indexation [if available]).
 Otherwise, acquisitions from, or disposals to, affiliates are treated as made at fair market value, as are other acquisitions or disposals not at arm's length.

 Capital losses can only be deducted from capital gains.
 An excess of capital losses over capital gains in a company's accounting period may be carried forward without time limitation but may not be carried back.
 Relief for carried forward capital losses was brought into line with relief for carried forward income losses from 1 April 2020.
 Carried forward capital losses can only be offset in a later accounting period against 50% of any capital gains arising in excess of GBP 5 million ‘deductions allowance’, with a single GBP 5 million ‘deductions allowance’ being available per group against which carried forward losses (both income and/or capital) can be set.